Top 7 Ways EMDR Therapy Can Improve Your Life

 It helps you face your emotions and helps you work through them.
 In the end, YOU control your life—not your emotions.

 6. Enable You to Sleep Better

 Almost all medical and mental professionals say the same thing: sleep is one of the most important factors to physical and emotional health.

 But what if you can’t sleep?
 That makes this whole physical or mental wellness thing even more challenging.
 It’s a vicious cycle.

 EMDR helps stop the cycle by uncovering the underlying issue that is causing the battle with your bed.

-Whether it’s racing thoughts at night, or recurring nightmares that wake you up and keep you up.
-EMDR helps to stop those thoughts and improve your sense of relaxation so you can have a restful nights sleep.
+Whether it’s racing thoughts at night or recurring nightmares that wake you up and keep you up, EMDR helps stop those thoughts and improve your sense of relaxation.
+That way, you can have a restful night’s sleep.

 Dana Carretta is a Licensed Mental Health Counselor and founder of Peaceful Living Mental Health Counseling, PLLC, in Hartsdale, NY.
 She specializes in clinical psychotherapy to treat children, adolescents and adults with anxiety, behavior and trauma difficulties.
 Dana has also been a private psychotherapist at Mindful Psychotherapy, LLC, located in Norwalk, CT since 2013.